TULiberalArts/Public-Policy/pages/graduate.md

    [ttaylo01@temple.edu](mailto:ttaylo01@temple.edu)
 ---
 ## Earn an Master of Public Policy at Temple University
 Temple University’s Master of Public Policy (MPP) trains students and practitioners for successful careers in the public sector or in private or non-profit organizations.
 Whether you are a recent college graduate or you've already started a career, we offer an affordable education at a convenient location – just steps from Philadelphia’s City Hall.
 Learn the technical and analytic skills to be able to develop and assess proposed public policies and evaluate the effectiveness of programs and activities of governments at the federal, state and local levels.
 Classes are held at [Temple's Center City Campus](https://www.temple.edu/tucc/) (TUCC) on weekday evenings, conveniently located steps away from a major transportation hub (Suburban Station).
-The MPP is available on a part-time or full-time basis.
+Students may attend classes full-time (3 courses per semester) or part-time (less than 3 courses per semester).
+Full-time students can complete the program in about 2 years.
+Part-time students usually take 3 to 5 years.

 [Learn More about the MPP in Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text)